 Education and emergency support is the key to helping these children to rebuild their lives, and have hope for the future.
 In early 2017 Street Child launched our first program in Nigeria, aiming to support thousands of conflict-impacted children.

-In February 2017, Street Child launched our first ever project in Nigeria, helping the children and families impacted by the conflict in the North-East.
-After fleeing the conflict, thousands of families lost their businesses and tens of thousands of children are out of school.
-Street Child is working hard to support mothers to set up businesses so they can afford to feed, clothe, and educate their children, and to set up temporary learning centers to give more children the chance to get an education and have hope for the future.
+After fleeing the conflict, thousands of families have lost their businesses and children are out of school.
+Street Child is working hard to support mothers to set up businesses so they can afford to feed, clothe, and educate their children, and to setup temporary learning centers to give more children the chance to get an education and have hope for the future.

 This is just the start of our work in Nigeria and there is so much more to do.
 In Maiduguri, we want to help the thousands of children who have lost or become separated from their parents due to conflict.
 We want to provide them with support, and safe and inclusive education spaces so they can have brighter futures.

 In partnership with the Nigerian NGO Intercommunity Development Social Organization (IDS) we are supporting children of the New Kuchingoro IDP camp in Abuja and providing vulnerable mothers with vocational skills training - including baking and soap-making - and business grants so they can setup sustainable businesses.
 As part of the program, their children also receive school materials such as bags, text books, pencils and pens, and shoes so they can return to school and have hope for the future.